-Now that Donald Trump has emerged as the next president of the United States and the Republicans appear likely to control the two houses, we want to share our thoughts about some of the key steps we expect a Trump administration will take and how they may impact the deals market in Canada.
+Now that Donald Trump has emerged as the next president of the United States and the Republicans control the two houses, we want to share our thoughts about some of the key steps we expect a Trump administration will take and how they may impact Canada.

 To develop our thoughts, we’ve used our in-house platform that uses artificial intelligence (AI) to gather and analyze information continuously on global socio-economic and geopolitical trends from a large number of sources.
 Using this platform, we focused on six areas where we believe there’s a relatively high likelihood a Trump administration supported by a Republican majority in the two houses could lead to significant deviations from the policies of the Biden administration.

-We expect one of the first actions of President Trump will be to severely limit immigration and act on illegal immigrants who already reside in the United States.
+We expect one of the first actions of President Trump will be to severely limit immigration and act on undocumented immigrants who already reside in the United States.
 We believe this will lead to a significant reduction of labour supply, mainly in the manufacturing, retail, agriculture, construction and health care services, which will likely raise the cost of doing business in those sectors.
-Some of those illegal immigrants may cross the border to Canada.
+Some of those undocumented immigrants may cross the border to Canada, with potential ramifications on the relationship between the two countries.

 Another step President Trump will likely take shortly after his inauguration is to impose tariffs of 10% on some countries and a much higher tariff on China of up to 60%.
-We believe Canada will be exempted, given the Canada-United States-Mexico Agreement (CUSMA).
+We anticipate Canada may be exempted from such tariffs for products that qualify for duty-free status under the Canada-United States-Mexico Agreement (CUSMA).
 However, we do believe a plausible scenario could include the following:

 Trump and the Republican party don’t see the fight against climate change as a priority.
-As such, we expect a Trump administration will work with the two houses to dilute or in some cases terminate legislation aimed at fighting climate change.
+As such, we expect a Trump administration will work with Congress to dilute or in some cases terminate legislation aimed at fighting climate change.
 For example, Trump has proposed rolling back several environmental regulations, including those related to emissions and coal ash cleanup.
-His campaign has also suggested reducing the powers of the Environmental Protection Agency (EPA) and its budget.
+His campaign also suggested reducing the powers of the Environmental Protection Agency (EPA) and its budget.

 While we don’t believe a Trump administration will revoke the Inflation Reduction Act, it is likely to dilute it, especially as it relates to electric vehicle (EV), EV battery, renewable energy, public transit and pollution controls.
 For example, it’s likely a Trump administration will roll back some or all of the tax credits available to US consumers when they purchase an EV that meets certain North American content rules.
 A less likely scenario, but not out of the realm of possibilities, would involve changes to the content rules that will disadvantage Canada and Mexico, while maintaining tax credits for US-produced EVs.

-While we saw record levels of oil and gas production under the Biden administration, we expect Trump will aim to further enhance production by removing more regulatory barriers and opening additional areas for drilling.
+Despite the high levels of oil and gas production we saw under the Biden administration, we expect Trump will aim to further enhance production by removing more regulatory barriers and opening additional areas for drilling.
 We also expect a Trump administration will be interested in enhancing oil and gas trade with Canada through increased production and new pipelines going north-south.

 A Trump administration helped by Republican control of the two houses is expected to turn the United States more inward.
 This suggests commitment to the North Atlantic Treaty Organization (NATO) might decline, forcing other NATO countries to increase funding and activity levels.
 Canada will likely find itself under tremendous pressure to increase its defence budget substantially and co-operate with the United States more closely in developing continental supply chains that decouple the United States from China (e.g. expedite the exploration and mining of critical minerals).